Suicide in adolescents

 - the three-step theory (3ST)

-IMV: defeat and entrapment (termed ‘motivational factors’) increase the likelihood of ideation emerging; a collection of ‘volitional’ factors (e.g. acquired capability, access to lethal means, exposure to suicidal behaviour, impulsivity) explains the likelihood of acting on ideation.
+IMV: defeat and entrapment (termed ‘motivational factors’) increase the likelihood of ideation emerging; a collection of ‘volitional’ factors (e.g. acquired capability, access to lethal means, exposure to suicidal behaviour, or impulsivity) explains the likelihood of acting on ideation.

 3ST: suicidal ideation and attempts are explained by a combination of: pain, hopelessness, connectedness and suicide capability (dispositional, learned and practical).